The NICHQ Vanderbilt Assessment Scale for Parents

 - Overall school performance

-Step 3: Record the scores
+Step 4: Record the scores

-Once the parents have given you a fully-accomplished assessment scale, it's time to record the scores.
-Calculate the total number of questions scored 2 or 3 in questions 1–9 and 10–18 to determine the Total Symptom Score for questions 1–18.
+Once the parents have given you a fully accomplished assessment scale, it's time to record the scores.
+Calculate the total number of questions scored 2 or 3 in questions 1–9 and 10–18 to determine the total symptom score for questions 1–18.
 Then, determine the combined count of questions rated 2 or 3 in the following ranges: questions 19–26, 27–40, and 41–47.

 The second part of the scale, the Performance Set (Items 48-55), has a different rating range.
 To meet the criteria for ADHD diagnosis, at least one item from this set must score a 4 or 5.
 You can record the scores for that.
-There's even an Average Performance Score, calculated by adding and dividing the scores by the number of Performance Set items rated.
+There's even an average performance score calculated by adding and dividing the scores by the number of Performance Set items rated.

-Step 4: Diagnose and prepare a care plan
+Step 5: Diagnose and prepare a care plan

-Step 5: Issue a follow-up (if needed), then plan accordingly based on results
+Step 6: Issue a follow-up (if needed)

 For ongoing monitoring, reissue the assessment, especially if the child is on medication, to track improvements and evaluate the effectiveness of the care plan.
 Informants complete a shorter version with 26 items, noting any associated problems.
-Provide the total Symptom Score for questions 1–18 and calculate the Average Performance Score for questions 19–26 by adding and dividing by the number of Performance criteria answered.
+Provide the total symptom score for questions 1–18 and calculate the average performance score for questions 19–26 by adding and dividing by the number of Performance criteria answered.

-The questionnaire has a section for indicating a parent's phone number, so it would be best to have them write it down so you can contact them for required follow-ups.
+The questionnaire has a section indicating a parent's phone number, so it would be best to have them write it down so you can contact them for required follow-ups.

 Assessing the scale